 Rise of the Personal Financial Model

 In the same way, these favorite high-fidelity retirement calculators of mine don’t stop working after they’ve investigated your retirement.
 They continue on to analyze all phases of your financial life, helping you choose among the many complex alternatives for your money, making it last longer and do more than if you were flying blind and alone.

 Ultimately the market will decide, but I agree with his point.
 These tools can supplement basic budgeting or money management software, and are much more than just retirement calculators.
-In fact they are generalized financial models to improve decision-making at all stages of life: early career, young family, empty-nesters, near retirees, retirees, and survivors.
+In fact they are generalized financial models.
+They improve decision-making at all stages of life: early career, young family, empty-nesters, near retirees, retirees, and survivors.

 What makes for a true Personal Financial Model?
 The hallmarks include a mix of features: flexible financial events, variable portfolio mix, taxable/tax-deferred/tax-free accounts, detailed tax calculations, scenario analysis, average/historical/Monte Carlo simulations, and detailed, verifiable output.
 The most advanced offerings also include features to optimize specific financial scenarios in your future, such as Social Security claiming and IRA conversions.

 These tools are OK for a quick check that your retirement savings are on track.
 But they were really designed for long-term relationships, built up and revisited over the years.
 Ultimately, for many of us do-it-yourselfers, they take on the role of sage financial advisers, integrating and leveraging computer intelligence to improve our financial lives.

 Note: For many years, Pralana Consulting and Can I Retire Yet? were engaged in an informal technical collaboration aimed at raising standards for accuracy in retirement modeling, with no business relationship.
 However, as of January 2020 we have an affiliate relationship.
 That means, if you purchase a Pralana product here, a portion of the sale goes to support this site.